Compositr/UGEF/README.md

 > Represents a scam Discord guild

+`ScamGuild.discovered` refers to when this ScamGuild was first discovered, and should not be modified when it is passed around.

 **Note:** Invites are optional, to include no invites simply use an empty `Array`.

 ### **Object** `User`